 A fire ant mound contains a queen (In some areas outside of Tennessee, there may be many queens in a colony), workers, and immatures (egg, larva, pupa).
 When the colony population is sufficiently large, winged males and females are produced.
 At a time of favorable weather conditions, a mating flight occurs, after which the queens that survive begin new colonies.
 A new colony is generally less than a mile away from the colony of origin, but is occasionally 10 miles or more away.
 In heavily infested areas single queen colonies can reach densities of 20-50 mounds per acre.

-Contact your County Extension Agent or the Tennessee Department of Agriculture, Division of Regulatory Services, Plant Certification Section for assistance in identifying potential Imported Fire Ants.
+Contact your County Extension Agent or the Tennessee Department of Agriculture, Division of Consumer and Industry Services, Plant Certification Section for assistance in identifying potential Imported Fire Ants.

 Imported Fire Ants cause harm and economic losses in a variety of ways.
 Stings from fire ants inflict intense pain to millions of Americans each year with thousands requiring medical treatment.
 A small number of people develop a life-threatening allergic reaction to IFA stings.
 The number of human fatalities resulting from IFA stings is not known due to lack of documentation.
 However, there have been confirmed deaths due to IFA in Texas, Louisiana, Mississippi, Alabama, Georgia, and Florida.
 Imported Fire Ants also attack and kill domestic animals and wildlife as well as destroy seedling corn, soybeans, and other crops.
 Fire ant mounds can damage farm equipment and lawn mowers.
 IFA are attracted to electrical equipment and chew on insulation, resulting in short circuits and interference with switching mechanisms.
 Fire ants can shut down air conditioners, traffic signal boxes, and even airport runway lights.
 Approximately $2 billion in damage, including costs for insecticide for fire ant suppression and eradication, is caused by IFA in the United States each year.